Leading UK domestic violence charity hit with racism allegations from its staff

 Leading UK domestic violence charity hit with racism allegations from staff

-Exclusive: Solace Women’s Aid is one of Britain’s largest charities for women escaping domestic abuse; 6 senior staff members have resigned citing racism concerns in just over six months, The Independent understands.
+Exclusive: Solace Women’s Aid is one of Britain’s largest charities for women escaping domestic abuse; six senior staff members have resigned citing racism concerns in just over six months, The Independent understands

 Solace Women’s Aid, one of Britain’s largest domestic abuse charities for women, has been branded as institutionally racist by its own staff members, The Independent can reveal.